 Second, you’ll want to stick with your regimen even when progress slows down – or starts to go backwards.

 A plateau often occurs about 3 months post-stroke, but you can keep improving by following these tips on busting through a plateau.

 But sometimes your progress goes backwards, and it’s important to remain calm when this happens.

 You should absolutely go to an emergency room if anything alarming happens, but small regressions are normal.
 Things will correct themselves as long as you stick with your regimen.

-And lastly, you’ll want to become a stroke recovery expert, because your recovery is now in your hands.
+And lastly, you’ll want to become your own stroke recovery expert, because your recovery is now in your hands.

 Understanding where your stroke recovery process will go is different from understanding how it all works.

-We hope it answers any questions you might have about your stroke recovery process.
+We hope you find it useful during your stroke recovery process.